 Areas to consider if you are concerned that you may be experiencing clinical depression versus an experience of extreme sadness (rate on a scale of 1-10, 10 being the worst):

-Chances are quite high that depression may touch your life, and even if you are not directly impacted by this mental health condition, you may know a friend, family member, or colleague who has experienced depression.
+Chances are quite high that depression will touch your life in some way, and even if you are not directly impacted by this mental health condition, you may know a friend, family member, or colleague who has experienced depression.
 Having an understanding that depression is not simply a 'choice' or character flaw, but a diagnosable medical condition, can help you to offer support to individuals experiencing this really difficult diagnosis.

 Check out the resources listed below for more information about depression including memoirs written by individuals who have experienced clinical depression in their lives.